zibo-zhang-9/low-cost-miniature-swarm-robot-design-and-prototyping/README.md

 - possible wireless charging
 - compatibility with low-cost embedded electronics

-These prototypes were designed to investigate the trade-off between: speed, directional stability, turning capability, and simplicity of fabrication

 Two kinds of prototype was studied: **Vibration-Driven Prototypes** and **Small Wheeled Robot Prototype**

 ## Vibration-Driven Prototypes